-2. Storage volumes have been estimated from 2019 Lidar data sourced from ELVIS Spatial Data (ICSM 2020).
+2. Storage volumes have been estimated from 2019 Lidar data sourced from ELVIS Spatial Data (ICSM 2020) or typical dam volume estimate.

-3. The Stage 8 area contributing catchment and subsequently the required basin volume will vary as quarrying progresses.
+3. The Stage 8 area contributing catchment and subsequently the required basin volume will vary as quarrying progresses (see Section 7.2.7).